-All students entering the undergraduate programme go through our common core, The Foundation Programme, in the first year.
-This Programme builds the foundations of interdisciplinary learning at Ahmedabad University and engage with issues of the society through project-based learning.
+All students entering the undergraduate programme go through our common core, the Foundation Programme, in the first year.
+This Programme builds the foundations of interdisciplinary learning at Ahmedabad University and engages with issues of society through project-based learning.

 The idea is to engage the students’ imagination with contemporary problems that the society, in which they live, encounters.
 Studios bring interdisciplinary engagement, experiential learning & research thinking together in the classroom.
 Each theme is explored through a set of domains thereby creating interdisciplinary learning.
-Students will learn that many systems of knowledge are required to solve challenging problems.
+Students learn that many systems of knowledge are required to solve challenging problems.

 Professor, Amrut Mody School of Management